1.Bulgaria:MEAGER SUPPORT FOR NEW-OLD PRESIDENT

 in this part of the restless Balkans

-This way, tiny Montenegro, halfway between a larger and
+This way, tiny Montenegro, halfway between a

 hostile Serbia and an unsympathetic international community, is left